The two people-on-the-move were chain pushed-back from Slovenia to Croatia, then directly from Croatia to Serbia.

 Afterwards, they went to the border police station and the Slovenian police asked the brothers for their name, their father’s name, their nationality, and some other details and took more photos of them, but didn’t take fingerprints.
 They had to sign a document which they also couldn’t understand.
 There was neither a translator nor a lawyer present.
 Further, the officers took their phones and power banks.

 Shortly after, they told them to enter a white car and drove them for two hours till they arrived at the Croatian border.
-There they switched to a gray car from the Croatian authorities and their phones and power banks were returned.
+There they switched to a grey car from the Croatian authorities and their phones and power banks were returned.

 After, the Croatian officers drove them to the Serbian border and beat them up when they got off the car.
 They kicked them and punched them in the back, on the arms and chests.